AlexisWidmer/codageMDP/README.md

 This program is for crypting messages with a key word.
 For my own, I'm using it for all my passwords, making them crypted with my key word and an other word picked up.
 I just need to remember my random picked up word to know what is my password.
+Don't put a number in the message or key word.
+I may upgrade the project to be able to convert a number as I'm doing with a char.

 The program is already maked.
 To clear files created by make in the directory, use the command "make clean" in the top of the directory.